shaygover/BTMoreArmor/README.md

    6. "DependsOn" should look like "DependsOn": ["HeatAndWeight", "mode1", "mode2", "mode3"]
    7. Included mod.json includes the mods I have.
 Might be ok for you too.
    8. Mod name is inside the mod.json file.

+# Known Issues
+1. .modtek/Cache/ChassisDef doesn't holds all mods chassisdef but database.json does.
+Need to write some code.